 Provide rate increase percentages by policy form number and clear mapping of these numbers to any alternative terminology describing policies stated in the actuarial memorandum and other supporting documents.

-Provide the cumulative rate change since inception, after the requested rate increase, for each of the rating scenarios
+Provide the cumulative rate change since inception, after the requested rate increase, for each of the rating scenarios.

 Rate increase history that reflects the filed increase.